oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/9-insight-in-data.md

     Click **Search**

     A list of various insights will appear on the page.
-Insight tool has gone through the data and discovered many interesting behavioral patterns based on the movie sales data.
+The Data Insights tool has gone through the data and discovered many interesting behavioral patterns based on the movie sales data.

-    >**NOTE:** These insights are stored in the database and can be queried at any time for review.
+    >**NOTE:** These insights are stored in the database and can be accessed at any time for review.
 You can also regenerate the analysis if the data in the underlying AV/table has changed.